Picpus Cemetery: Reign of Terror

-The place de l’Île de la Réunion abuts what is now the place de la Nation in the 12th arrondissement.
+The place de l'Île de la Réunion abuts what is now the place de la Nation in the 12th arrondissement.
 This discreet square behind the barrière du Trône is the location where the guillotine was set up.

-During the French Revolution, the guillotine was set up on behind the barrière du Trône on a small square abutting the Place de la Nation, then called the Place du Trône Renversé.
+During the French Revolution, the guillotine was set up behind the barrière du Trône on a small square abutting the Place de la Nation, then called the Place du Trône Renversé.
 This guillotine operated between 13 June and 28 July 1794, during the height of, but also the final two months of the period known as the Reign of Terror.

 The pace of beheading at the Trône Renversé location was rapid.
 As many as 55 people per day were executed.
 Of the 2,639 executions carried out in Paris between April 1793 and July 1794, the six weeks of operation of the Trône guillotine accounted for almost half (1306 executions).

 The Revolutionary Tribunal needed a quick and relatively unobtrusive way to dispose of the bodies.
 It was necessary to keep a low profile for the burials because the Terror was already becoming unpopular and the local populations resented having so many dead bodies buried in their neighborhood.

-The Picpus garden was only five minutes by foot from the spot where the guillotine was set up next to what is now Place de la Nation.
+The Picpus garden was only a short walk from the spot where the guillotine was set up next to what is now Place de la Nation.
 In June 1794, a pit was dug at the end of the garden where the decapitated bodies were thrown in together — noblemen and nuns, grocers and soldiers, labourers and innkeepers.
 The bodies were brought to the garden by cart and entered the garden via an entryway located at what is now 40, 42 avenue de Saint Mandé.
 The clothes were removed and inventoried and the bodies were thrown in the pit.
 The pit was left opened until it was covered and quicklime was spread to counter the odor of decomposing bodies.

 At the beginning, compensation for the workmen accomplishing the burials consisted only of the clothes removed from the victims of the guillotine.
 Later, with so many executions taking place, this was thought to be excessive and the Revolutionary government kept the proceeds from the sale of the clothes of the victims.

 Cartoon showing Robespierre guillotining the executioner after having guillotined everyone else in France.

 A second pit was dug a few weeks later when the first filled up.
 The bodies were tightly packed and the heads were thrown in so as to plug empty spots.
 Since the plan was to continue executions at a rapid pace in the future, it was felt necessary to use the site efficiently so as to save space for future burials.
-These plans were not realized, however — the bloodshed stopped when Robespierre himself was beheaded on 29 July 1794 (at what is now place de la Concorde), and the garden closed off.
+These plans were not realized, however — the bloodshed stopped when Maximilien Robespierre himself was beheaded on 28 July 1794 (at what is now place de la Concorde), and the garden closed off.